fizban99/microbit_ssd1306/README.rst

 Basic micropython library to control the OLED SSD1306 128x64 I2C with a micro:bit
 #################################################################################

-This library allows the micro:bit to control the typical low cost 0,96" OLED display sold in Amazon and eBay.
+This library allows the micro:bit to control the typical low cost 0,96" OLED display sold in Amazon and eBay connected to the default I2C pins of the micro:bit.
+Some sort of breakout is required.
+Note that the Kitronik breakout does not have pre-soldered the I2C pins and you will need to attach some headers to access the I2C pins.

+You should connect the device’s SCL pin to micro:bit pin 19, and the device’s SDA pin to micro:bit pin 20.
+You also must connect the device’s ground to the micro:bit ground (pin GND).

 Due to the low memory of the micro:bit, all functions except for show_bitmap, work in zoom mode, so the effective screen resolution is 64x32 dots of 4x4 pixels of size.